centralis22/devdocs/content/en/docs/api/api-basics.md

 ---
 title: "API Basics"
-description: "Standardized format and requirements for all frontend to server transmissions."
+description: "Standardized format and requirements for all communications."
-lead: "Standardized format and requirements for all frontend to server transmissions."
+lead: "Standardized format and requirements for all communications."
 date: 2022-09-24T00:00:00+00:00
 lastmod: 2022-09-24T00:00:00+00:00
 draft: false